wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 7. On the Power BI output blade, enter the following:

-   - **Output alias**: Set to powerbi-outage
+   - **Output alias**: Set to powerbi-outage.
    - Select **Authorize** to authorize the connection to your Power BI account.
-When prompted in the popup window, enter the account credentials you used to create your Power BI account in [Before the Hands-on Lab, Task 1](#task-1-provision-power-bi).
+When prompted in the popup window, enter the account credentials you used to create your Power BI account in Before the Hands-on Lab, Task 1.
-   - **Group Workspace**: Select the default, My Workspace
+   - **Group Workspace**: Select the default, My Workspace.
-   - **Dataset Name**: Enter deviceoutage
+   - **Dataset Name**: Enter deviceoutage.
-   - **Table Name**: Enter deviceoutage
+   - **Table Name**: Enter deviceoutage.

      ![Power BI blade.
 Output alias is powerbi-outage, dataset name is deviceoutage, table name is deviceoutage.](media/stream-analytics-job-outputs-add-power-bi-operations-management.png 'Add Power BI Output')